tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 # Import and run a Python environment on Google cloud with Docker

 Take advantage of the versatility of containerized apps on Docker and the power of Google Cloud to easily reproduce and collaborate on projects!
-In this building block, you will learn how to replicate a Jupyter notebook Python environment from a project on an existing Google cloud instance using Docker.
-Additionally, you will also learn how to connect your replicated environment directly to Google cloud storage buckets to comfortably save and share your output.
+In this building block, you will learn how to replicate a Python environment from a project on an existing Google cloud instance using Docker and then open Jupyter notebook on it.
+Additionally, you will also learn how to connect your replicated environment directly to Google Cloud storage buckets to comfortably save and share your output.

 {{% warning %}}